gdw-workshop/2023_GDW_Workshop/exercises/download_exercise.md

 - What percent of read pairs made it through the filtering?
 ---

-Now, use `fastqc` again to analyze the trimmed datasets.
-Open the resulting html files in a browswer and answer these questions:
+Now, use `fastqc` again to analyze the trimmed datasets to answer these questions:

 ---
 :question: **Questions:**